Pumpkin Cheesecake Pancakes are fluffy and flavorful. The perfect combination for breakfast and dessert, and loaded with creamy cheesecake bites.

 Can you prepare pancake batter ahead of time?

-Yes, you can freeze these pancakes, just follow the instructions below.
+Yes, you can easily freeze them, just follow the instructions below.

-- Make sure the pancakes are fully cooled.
+- First, make sure the pancakes are fully cooled at room temperature.

-- Place a sheet of wax paper between each pancake and stack them together.
+- Next, place a sheet of wax paper between each pancake and stack them together.

-- Wrap the stack of pancakes tightly in aluminum foil or place them inside heavy-duty freezer bags.
+- Then, wrap the stack of pancakes tightly in aluminum foil or place them inside heavy-duty freezer bags.